 To reassure you that we want you to raise concerns internally and that we will deal with it properly, please know that you can also contact specific regulating bodies, such as the Health & Safety Executive or the Wales Audit Office.
-Where you believe the local response has been inadequate, you can also raise your concerns with a body such as the Ombudsman of(insert full address) Public Concern at Work and your union will be able to advise you which route is appropriate in your circumstances.
+Where you believe the local response has been inadequate, you can also raise your concerns with a body such as the Ombudsman or Public Concern at Work on 020 7404 6609 and your union will be able to advise you which route is appropriate in your circumstances.